catalpainternational/django-querycache/README.md

 - Run `poetry build`
 - Run `poetry publish`

+### Auth

+You may need your API token from pypi, or generate one [from pypi](https://pypi.org/manage/account/token/).
+The api token will start with 'pypi'.

+`poetry publish --build --username __token__  --password pypi-AgE.........Q`

 You may need to be added as a contributor on pypi - if so please ask @joshbrooks to add you

 ##  Testing